Kurento/kurento/source/tutorials/js/tutorial-1-helloworld.rst

    bower install

+Kurento framework uses `Semantic Versioning`:term: for releases.
+Notice that range ``^5.0.0`` downloads the latest version of Kurento artefacts from Bower in version 5 (i.e. 5.x.x).
+Major versions are released when incompatible changes are made.

 .. note::

    We are in active development.
-Be sure that you have the latest version of Kurento Java Client in your bower.json.
-You can find it at `Bower <http://bower.io/search/?q=kurento-client>`_ searching for ``kurento-client``.
+You can find the latest version of Kurento JavaScript Client at `Bower <http://bower.io/search/>`_.